Hugo (video game): Krea Media remakes

-Online slot adaptation
+Online slot adaptations

-Hugo online slot game based on the game was developed by Play’n GO in 2016 (in Denmark it was released exclusively for RoyalCasino.dk).
+A Hugo online slot game based on the game was developed by Play'n GO in 2016 (in Denmark it was released exclusively for RoyalCasino.dk).
 Its story involves finding treasures in a mine and rescuing Hugolina from Afskylia/Scylla.
 It was followed by Hugo 2 partially based on "Ice Cavern" in 2018.
-2019's Hugo's Adventure features elem nts from the airplane and ropes minigames.
-Hugo Carts, inspired by the mine cart scenario but having Hugo and Hugolina work together against Scylla, was released 2021.
+The 2019's Hugo's Adventure features elements from the airplane and ropes minigames.
+Hugo Carts, inspired by the mine track scenario but having Hugo and Hugolina work together against Scylla, was released 2021.
+Another slot game, Hugo Legacy featuring mine track inspired theme along with a symbolic version of the rope endgame, was released in 2023.